 If the newspaper accounts are true, Peter Williams would have been serving as first assistant and Louis Johnson as second assistant keeper at the time of the brutal attack.
 Both of these keepers survived the incident, as Johnson would later serve as head keeper at Ship Shoal and Williams is listed as having resigned his position.

-Over the years, storms have sculpted the sandy shoal beneath the lighthouse, jeopardizing the tower’s foundation.
-Cement, rip rap and granite blocks were placed around the foundation to retard erosion, but by the time the station was automated in 1929, the tower had developed a noticeable lean.
+Over the years, storms continued to sculpt the sandy shoal beneath the lighthouse, jeopardizing the towers foundation.
+Cement, rip rap, and granite blocks were placed around the foundation to retard erosion on more than one occasion, but by the time the station was automated in 1929, the tower had developed a noticeable lean.
 The foundation must be fairly secure as it has weathered numerous storms since losing its resident keepers.